Families

 Average age at first birth for women.
 “HS” = high school.
 The vertical axis does not begin at zero.
 Data source: Kay Hymowitz, Jason S. Carroll, W. Bradford Wilcox, and Kellen Kaye, “Knot Yet: The Benefits and Costs of Delayed Marriage in America,” 2013, figure 2, using data from the National Vital Statistics Birth Datafiles.

 Among less-educated women, in contrast, age at first childbirth hasn’t increased much.
 Because this gives them less time to mature personally and to find a partner with whom they are compatible, because the financial prospects of their partners tend to be weaker, because their partners more often have a preference for traditional gender roles, and because the presence of a child can heighten financial and interpersonal tensions, women with less education are less likely than their better-educated counterparts to stay with their child’s biological father.
-For these reasons, the decline in marriage, in happiness among those who are married, in sustained cohabitation, and in both-biological-parent child rearing is much sharper among the less educated.7
+For these reasons, there’s been a much larger decline in marriage, in happiness among those who are married, in sustained cohabitation, and in both-biological-parent child rearing among the less educated.7

 THE FUTURE OF FAMILIES